0.0 Executive Summary

 Risk: Weak File Permissions

-Incorrect permissions can allow unauthorized access to sensitive files.
+Incorrect permissions can allow unauthorized access to sensitive data.

 Mitigation: Apply least privilege and review permissions regularly.